sandio/testspace.test.ci/README.md

 ### Standalone

 This branch is used by ALL CIs to push content.
+Requires CI Environment Variables (via UI) set to `S2_TOKEN=...`.

 ### Other